When Should You Use a Braided Fishing Line?

 When Targeting Giant Fish

-So you had your way with small fish, and now, you are aiming to catch the bigger one.
+So you had your way with small fish, and now, you aim to catch the bigger one.
 No matter how tough the fish bite is, it’s not enough to damage the line.
 The sharper teeth won’t make any difference as well.

 People mostly prefer using this line when they are targeting catfish.
 However, you can also catch sharks, tunas, kingfish, and many more.